yitzchak/dicy/docs/configuration.md

 ```

 will output `bar.pdf` instead of `foo.pdf`.
 This can be accomplished in
-Dicy by using the [jobName][] option.
+DiCy by using the [jobName][] option.
 For example, using LaTeX magic
 comments

 ```latex